Sundance, Utah, United States Guide

 Day Trips

-Approximately 1 hour driving Salt Lake City, the capital of Utah, offers a mix of historical sites, cultural attractions, and outdoor recreation.
-Visit Temple Square, explore the Natural History Museum of Utah, or hike in the nearby mountains.
-The city boasts a thriving culinary scene and a variety of entertainment options.
+Approximately 1 hour by car A vibrant urban center nestled against the Wasatch Mountains, Salt Lake City offers a mix of cultural attractions, historical landmarks, and outdoor recreation.
+Visit Temple Square, the headquarters of the Church of Jesus Christ of Latter-day Saints, explore the Natural History Museum of Utah, or hike in the nearby canyons.
+With its diverse culinary scene and thriving arts community, Salt Lake City provides a stimulating and engaging day trip.

 Travel Time